chadoliver/stretch-router/specification/productStrategy.md

 Hardware description language are used a lot in IC design, because they provide powerful tools for managing complexity.
 However, all schematic capture applications for PCB design use a graphical interface.
 This presents an interesting trade-off: the traditional interface that everyone knows how to use, or the powerful interface that makes it easier to manage complexity?

 If I started with a graphical editor, I would present Vulcan as a product suitable for inexperienced users.
 These users are unlikely to be interested in a HDL.
-However, I could probably get a few dedicated users by branding my product as a radical rethink of the whole design process, and I could build a solid niche product on this branding.
-It would be straightforward enough to expand downmarket at a later time.
+However, if I started with HDL schematics, I could probably get a few dedicated users by branding my product as a radical rethink of the whole design process.
+I could build a solid niche product on this branding, and it would be straightforward enough to expand downmarket at a later time.